Sebastianhju/Runeterra-5e/Items/Rare Items.md

 You gain +1 to hit and damage rolls using this magical weapon.

-_Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one._
+_Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
+The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._

 ---